prcore/docs/content/development/plugin-system/communication/_index.md

 weight: 10
 ---

-In this section, we will delve into the communication process between the core and the plugins.
-PrCore acts as the intermediary, handling all communication between the two, so there is no need for concern on your end if you're trying to add a new plugin.
-Nevertheless, understanding the underlying mechanism is beneficial.

-It's worth noting that the communication occurs through the RabbitMQ message broker exclusively.
+This section will describe how is the communication between the core and the plugins.

+PrCore will take care of all the communication between the core and the plugins, so you don't need to worry about it.
+But it is still good to know how it works.

+All communication between the core and the plugins is done via the RabbitMQ message broker.

 {{< toc-tree >}}